OFFLINE-GmbH/oc-mall-plugin/docs/getting-started/installation.md

 installation.
 :::

-You can always revert to a blank installation by running
+You can always revert back to a blank installation by running

 ```bash
 php artisan plugin:refresh offline.mall